 - Fact: While concussion rates are the highest in contact sports, they also occur frequently in boys and girls soccer and basketball, as well as cheerleading

 - Myth #3: A concussion only occurs when an athlete loses consciousness

 - Fact: The vast majority of concussions—up to 95%—do not result in a loss of consciousness

-- Myth #4: A player who sustains a blow to the head that resulting in a stunned confusional state but gets better within minutes—often called getting “dinged”—hasn’t suffered a concussion
+- Myth #4: A player who sustains a blow to the head that results in a stunned, confusional state but gets better within minutes—often called getting “dinged”—hasn’t suffered a concussion

 - Myth #5: Older people are more susceptible to concussions